vignesh-murugan-dev/Communities/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone!
 Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
+Keep an eye on the issues tab for a mix of beginner friendly issues aswell as game changing issues that you can help the community by contributing.

+Pointers to keep in mind is:

+- if its an UI change, please include Output image
+- if its a bug fix or a minor code change, please describe what your change does.
+- if its a feature request, please provide a detailed description and if UI feature, please do provide a mockup.
+- if updating events.json, please make sure you add the hostname for the image to next.config.ts file in the root directory.

 ## 📝 License